-Brian Dooley enters his third season as the head coach of the Arkansas State women's program.
+Brian Dooley begins his fourth season as the head coach of the Arkansas State women’s soccer program.

-In his two seasons in Jonesboro Dooley has helped build the Red Wolves into a strong contender in one of the nation's toughest soccer conferences.
-In his second season at the helm, Dooley guided his team to a berth in the Sun Belt Conference Tournament for the first time since 2013.
-He helped the team make big strides in their attacking formation, while implementing a new defensive strategy that produced one of league's most dominant back lines.
+In his three seasons in Jonesboro Dooley has helped build the Red Wolves into a strong contender in one of the nation's toughest soccer conferences.
+In 2017 he coached the team to a 9-6-2 overall record and to a second straight appearance in the Sun Belt Conference Tournament.
+The nine wins accounted for the third most in school history and included contests against some of the nation’s stoutest competition.

-He also helped coach Kelsey Ponder, who finished second in the league in saves and save percentage, to Second-Team All-Sun Belt Conference honors.
+In 2016 under Dooley’s tutelage, Ponder finished second in the league in saves and save percentage was named as a Second-Team All-Sun Belt Conference selection.
 It was the program's first all-conference recognition since the 2013 season when it placed two on the team.
 Ponder also ranked in the top-5 nationally throughout much of the season in saves and save percentage and has been recognized as one of the most difficult goalkeepers to score against in Division I by several soccer college publications.

 A name highly recognized in collegiate soccer, Dooley came to Arkansas State after serving as the associate head coach at Missouri for two seasons.
 Prior to that, he spent 14 seasons as the head coach at Florida Atlantic and began his head-coaching career with a four-year stint at Barry University from 1995-98.

 Over his two years with the Tigers, Dooley helped Missouri to a 20-16-6 overall record and a 10-7-4 mark in the SEC.
 During his first year with the program, Missouri knocked off three top-25 teams, which accounted for the most wins over ranked opponents for the Tigers since 2008.
 This past season, Missouri finished with a 12-7-3 record and advanced to the second round of the NCAA Tournament after knocking off Kansas in Lawrence to start the tournament.